katsumoto2584/Tracxn/PRD.md

 Since the average runtime of the highlighted content genre is substantially larger than that of other categories, it is assumable that viewers take break(s) in between.
 However, the overall user-experience reduces:

-1. When user have to watch multiple ads during the same video.
+ 1. when user have to watch multiple ads during the same video.
 2. when user have to pause the video for longer than 60 min and upon resuming a new ad is forced upon.
 3. when user have to pause the video for longer than 60 min and has to reload the video with a forced ad.
 4. when user have to switch between videos for connected content and have to watch ads upon switch.